jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 More than one transportation layer protocol is available to applications, with the main two being TCP and UDP.

 ## UDP
 UDP is a very barebones Internet transport protocol that attempts to be a best effort service; UDP segments may be lost or delivered out-of-order to the application.
-The protocol is *connectionless*, meaning that no handshaking
+The protocol is *connectionless*, meaning that no handshaking occurs between the sender and receiver, and each UDP segment is treated independently of others (i.e. there is no packet numbering).

+UDP is typically used for applications where bandwidth is limited, be it by the amount of data transferred or the lack of quality in the connection itself.
+This includes things such as streaming/multimedia apps (which can compensate for packet loss - but not for low data rates),